-Just one note about the material used in my video.
-The first multi-screen features the ‘needle-drop moment’ of 36 song sequences from films also compiled in my Indy Vinyl supercuts .
+This video, published in February 2019, explores the temporal features of the video essay and the needle-drop sequence in American Independent Cinema.
+Its first multi-screen section features the needle-drop moment of 36 song sequences from films also compiled in my Indy Vinyl supercuts.
 The second multi-screen (occupying the right-hand side of the screen) shows the rest of these sequences, up until the moment that the song associated with the needle-drop ceases to be heard.

 “Garwood’s research project on record-playing moments in American independent cinema keeps growing, with the aforementioned video being the most exciting instalment so far.
 Not unlike its role model, Christian Marclay’s 24-hour museum blockbuster, the video essay plays with the ambivalence of cinematic phantasmagoria, deconstructing it yet affirming its mysterious pull.
 Nevertheless, the way Garwood organises the clips into convoluted multi-screens and editing software interfaces makes this video so much more than a supercut-by-numbers, turning it into a poignant example of reflective videographic nostalgia.”